Rockford Speedway: National Short Track Championship

+On December 22, 2023, the Deery family announced the race will continue at a new home, Dells Raceway Park in Lyndon, Juneau County, Wisconsin.
+The 59th edition was held in September, and reverted to 150 laps.
+The feature Super Late Model race is named the Hugh Deery 150 in honor of the family.
+It remains a three-day race with multiple divisions.

+The 60th edition in 2025 will revert to 100 laps for Super Late Models as a non-championship race on Dells Raceway Park's "Alive for 5" series as part of a track wide effort to save teams money by eliminating fuel stops and tire changes for the major features, where costs have risen in pit stops because of highly trained pit crews in national series.
+Some divisions will be NASCAR sanctioned.

 Winners

-Joe Shear was the first driver to win eight NSTCs and Steve Carlson tied his record in 2011.
+Joe Shear was the first driver to win eight NSTC Super Late Model features (currently the "Hugh Deery 100") and Steve Carlson tied his record in 2011.
 Other multiple winners include Jeremy Lepak, Dick Trickle, and Eddie Hoffman.

 The first event was won by Wisconsin short track racer Trickle by a lap over Chicagoland stock-car champion Roy Martinelli.
 Trickle was billed as the winningest short track driver in history with estimates of his win total between 1,000 and 1,200 races.
 Years later, Trickle commented, "I really do treasure that one in 1966.
 There were a lot of behind-the-scenes things that went on there.
 Number one, I had never run outside my own backyard, you might say, which is the central Wisconsin area.
 I never ran somewhere except in my own little circuit, but I had won there.
 The first time I ever stepped out of the central Wisconsin area was to the Rockford Nationals in 1966."